14 June 2023

 Grumpy and irritable character

 Irma Gramatica proved to be sensitive both to the new theatre as well as the romantic authors of the 19th century.
-After leaving Eleonora Duse’s company, Irma entered that of Ermete Zacconi, an actor whom the same Gramatica said "had absolute influence on the conduct of my artistic faculties."
+After leaving Eleonora Duse’s company, Irma entered that of Ermete Zacconi, an actor of whom Gramatica said: "he had an absolute influence on the conduct of my artistic faculties."

-Irma had a grumpy and irritable character, and had as she called itself a severe nature.
-She always tried to be approached as little as possible, admitting to detest interviews, feeling a real phobia for them and almost always rejecting them.
+Irma had a grumpy and irritable character and had as she called itself a severe nature.
+She always tried to be approached as little as possible, admitting to detesting interviews, feeling a real phobia for them and almost always rejecting them.

 Irma Gramatica